ares466/advanced-data-analytics/FoundationsOfDataScience.md

 Regardless of where you might be within the PACE workflow, communication is essential to moving the framework through to the realization of the project.

+## Key Elements of Communication

+Over the course of a typical work day, data professionals will interact with various stakeholders through a variety of correspondence.
+Each interaction requires an individualized approach to ensure that your audience understands what you are trying to communicate.

+There are three key elements of communication:
+- Purpose: the reason why the communication is taking place
+- Sender: the person responsible for crafting the information or message
+- Receiver: the audience

+**TIPS for EFFECTIVE COMMUNICATION**

+1. **Speak the language of the audience**

+    Identify the needs of your audience.
+It is important to know the objectives of the person you are communicating with.
+Focusing on their needs allows you to gain insight and assess how technical the conversation should be.

+    Determine what the audience may know already, what they need to know, and what may go beyond their level of involvement in the project.
+    - Break down technical concepts into simpler terms
+    - Use shorter sentences so main ideas are easier to understand and remember
+    - Use direct language and minimize embellishments or unnecessary detail
+    - Pay attention to diverse backgrounds and respect the lived experiences of others
+    - Avoid jargon, acronyms, and technical buzzwords

+2. **Invite questions and welcome  feedback**

+    Feedback is essential since no single person can envision every possible perspective.
+Another person’s feedback offers you a great way to gather insights for your personal growth and professional excellence.
+By accepting the challenge that feedback and questions present, you will strengthen your own skills and help the overall project.

+3. **Be the connection to the data**

+    You are your team’s direct connection to the insights your data offers.
+Your goal is to help other stakeholders understand the process and how it addresses their needs.
+    - Tell the story of the data with a compelling and cohesive narrative.
+    - Respond to questions in a timely manner.
+    - Find opportunities to address stakeholder questions.
+    - Proactively identify ways the data and tools you have access to can address the objectives of your team and drive new insights

+4. **Let your visualizations help tell the story**

+    Visual references help bring to life the details inside your data.
+Graphs, charts and infographics can promote general understanding.
+    - Be sure that your visuals tell the story within the data
+    - Design visualizations for inclusivity
+    - Use labels and text to clarify, not clutter.
+Use fonts that are easy to read.
+    - Use high contrast, shading, and other customizations to communicate your messages clearly.
+    - Offer handouts, slides, and other material in accessible formats.
+    - Keep visualizations simple.
+When deciding what to include in a presentation, less is more.

+5. **Build positive professional relationships**

+    When you consider the responsibilities and objectives of others, your communication will reflect that consideration.
+This builds credibility and influence in your workplace and allows you to continue growing throughout your career.
+    - Focus on what matters to your audience
+    - Invite feedback and discussion
+    - Be a trusted subject matter expert who communicates clearly and inclusively
+    - Cultivate positive interactions to strengthen working relationships and improve morale